JFLarvoire/SysToolsLib/README.md

 - A configure.bat/make.bat system for Microsoft Visual C++, allowing to build multiple versions of C tools from a common source, with commands familiar to Unix developers.
 Targets: DOS, WIN95, WIN32, IA64, WIN64, ARM.
 More details in the MsvcLibX documentation.
 - MsvcLibX.lib - A Microsoft C library eXtension, implementing many Unix C Library functions that Microsoft never provided.
+  It supports UTF-8 sources that work in any code page, paths > 260 characters, junctions, file & directory symlinks.
   This makes it easy to write C system management tools that build in both Unix and Windows.
 More info [here](C/MsvcLibX/README.txt).

 Programming languages: